Trees, Shrubs and Roses

 Fruit, Vegetables and Herbs

-- Early varieties of cabbage, cauliflower, carrots, lettuce and onions can still be started in a tunnel or glasshouse and planted out into better growing conditions during April or May when they have had a head-start.
+- Early varieties of cabbage, cauliflower, carrots, lettuce and onions can be started in a tunnel or glasshouse and planted out into better growing conditions during April or May when they have had a head-start.

 - As the ground continues to dry out, take any opportunity that comes to carry out early outdoor sowings, especially of onions from seed, leeks, parsnips and sprouts, which like an early start.